Essence of Japan

-This morning we visit Matsumoto Castle, a striking timber and stone structure with a unique moon-viewing turret.
-We also take time to sample sake at a traditional brewery.
-Our journey proceeds through the breathtaking Japanese Alps to the hill town of Takayama.
-Here we stop at the Hida Folk Village, a large open-air museum with a collection of antique houses from the region and a fabulous showcase of crafts and ancient traditions.
-We spend the next two nights at the Best Western Hotel Takayama (3T), Associa Takayama (3T) or Takayama Green Hotel (3T).
+Known as one of the most beautiful castles in Japan, Matsumoto is a striking timber and stone structure with a unique moon-viewing turret.
+In the spring, take your time to stroll among the cherry blossoms in the spacious castle gardens.
+Stop to sample sake (Japanese rice wine) in a traditional brewery, before we take the breathtaking journey through thick pine forests and snow-tipped peaks of the Japanese Alps to the hill town of Takayama.
+We’ll call in at the Hida Folk Village, an open-air museum with a collection of antique houses from the region and displays highlighting crafts and ancient traditions.

-Best Western Hotel Takayama (3T), Associa Takayama (3T) or Takayama Green Hotel (3T)
+Best Western Hotel Takayama (3-star), Associa Takayama (3-star) or Takayama Green Hotel (3-star)

 Takayama - Kanazawa

 We transfer by coach to Kanazawa, visiting the World Heritage Shirakawago Village en route.
-Kanazawa is a historic castle town, which boasts beautifully preserved samurai and geisha districts.
-Our sightseeing tour includes Omicho market and Higashi Chayagai.
-We then head to the Kanazawa Tokyu Hotel (4T), where we spend the night.
+Kanazawa is a historic castle town, boasting beautifully preserved samurai and geisha districts.
+Our sightseeing tour includes Omicho market and Higashi Chayagai (the ‘teahouse district’).

-Kanazawa Tokyu Hotel (4T) or ANA Crowne Plaza Kanazawa (4T)
+Kanazawa Tokyu Hotel (4-star) or ANA Crowne Plaza Kanazawa (4-star)